Around the World Travel

 A Conversation with Budget Travel Guru Edward Hasbrouck

-Edward Hasbrouck—travel guru and author of The Practical Nomad: How to Travel Around the Worldpractically jumped through the phone when we interviewed him this summer.
-His palpable enthusiasm for helping others fulfill their travel dreams makes him a perfect spokesman for www.AirTreks.com, the San Francisco-based travel agency that employs him as their resident expert.
+Edward Hasbrouck—travel guru and author of The Practical Nomad: How to Travel Around the World—practically jumped through the phone when we interviewed him this summer.
+His palpable enthusiasm for helping others fulfill their travel dreams makes him a perfect spokesman for www.AirTreks.com, the travel agency (Note: now owned by AirTreks International, LLC is owned and operated by Bootsnall Travel Network, LLC a Washington Corporation) where he was their resident expert.
 In addition to his work as a travel advocate, Hasbrouck has always been a fighter for human rights and free expression.
 He wrote a legal rights manual for students when he was in high school (which is still in print), and remains active in the peace movement and in support of self-determination in Kashmir.
 We interviewed him by phone from his office at AirTreks.com.

 Transitions Abroad: What are some of the biggest mistakes you see people make when planning their around-the-world-trips?

 Hasbrouck: The biggest mistake is not to do it!
 So many people dream about a trip around the world, but few—especially Americans—actually make that dream come true.
 The one thing that would most often improve peoples trips is more research in choosing destinations.
 People tend to pick sights they want to see, but you are likely to have a better trip—and less culture shock—if you pick destinations according to what the experience of being there will be like.
 That has more to do with the nature of daily local life than with anything in tour brochures.

 TA: Which countries would you tell an around-the-world traveler not to miss?